 Vinculin is what’s called a “cytoskeletal protein”, and is found at junctions between cells as well as junctions between cells and extra cellular matrices.
 Vinculin appears to help anchor a filamentous protein called F-actin which helps muscles contract, but also helps the immune system fight off pathogenic bacteria.

 One cause of IBS is having a previous bout of gastroenteritis (a gut infection) which often triggers small intestinal bacterial overgrowth (SIBO).
-The idea behind this study is that a bacterial toxin called cytolethal distending toxin B (CdtB) produced by gram negative Proteobacteria (such as Shigella sp. and E. coli), triggers gastroenteritis by molecular mimicry which stimulates auto-antibodies to vinculin.
+The idea behind this study is that a bacterial toxin called cytolethal distending toxin B (CdtB) produced by gram negative Proteobacteria (such as Shigella dysenteriae, Campylobacter jejuni, Salmonella enterica and E. coli), triggers gastroenteritis, and by molecular mimicry stimulates auto-antibodies to vinculin.
 This process may be involved eventual development of IBS, though the details of how this happens are far from clear.
 Studying antibody titers to vinculin in IBS patients can establish the role of gastroenteritis in IBS and help determine the extent to which autoimmune processes are involved.